7 Best Affordable Pet Insurance Companies of 2026

 To tailor your insurance based on your pet’s needs, be on the lookout for extra coverages or add-ons that you can add to your policy.

-For example, some insurance companies offer wellness coverage, which will pay for hygiene care, routine vet visits, vaccinations, and flea medications.
+For example, some insurance companies offer wellness coverage, paying for hygiene care, routine vet visits, vaccinations, and flea medications.
 This is usually not covered under many plans.

 Other Considerations